Mattia De Sciglio: Juventus

 On 20 July 2017, De Sciglio joined Juventus for €12 million on a five-year contract.
 On 13 August, he made his club debut, coming on as a substitute in a 3–2 defeat to Lazio in the 2017 Supercoppa Italiana.

 On 26 November, De Sciglio scored his first ever goal, in a 3–0 home win over Crotone.
 After struggling in his later seasons at Milan to replicate the promising performances he had shown in his early years at the club, De Sciglio's form improved significantly after his move to Juventus, and his consistent defensive performances drew praise in the media.

 De Sciglio missed the first part of the 2018–19 season after picking up an injury during the pre-season.
 He returned to action on 27 October 2018, in a 2–1 away win over Empoli in Serie A.

 On 9 January 2022, De Sciglio scored the winning goal in a 4–3 win against Roma, and scored his second league goal of his career.
 On 16 June, Juventus announced De Sciglio had renewed his contract until 30 June 2025.

 Lyon (loan)

 On 5 October 2020, De Sciglio was signed by Lyon on a season-long loan.

+Empoli (Loan)

+On 29 August 2024, De Sciglio was signed on a one-year loan by Empoli.